forrestxu123/Android-Framework-System-Design/quality/quality.md

     Similar to the handling in Java code, the crash log is put into the /data/dropbox folder.

 Please note that the above workflow is available only for Android apps.
-However, we can also utilize Debugged and libAsan for our native Daemon development if necessary.
+However, we can also utilize debuggerd_signal_handler and libAsan for our native Daemon development if necessary.

 #### 1.2.2  Crash Analysis
 Crash log files play a crucial role in identifying and resolving issues in Android development.
 Analyzing these logs provides valuable information about the root cause of crashes, contributing to enhancements in stability and user experience.
 Let's proceed to analyze several crash log files using both example code and log files.